syncs-usyd/syncs-constitution/constitution.rst

    7. is convicted of an offence involving fraud or dishonesty for which the maximum penalty on conviction is imprisonment for not less than 3 months.

 3. A dismissal complaint concerning an Executive Member may be made by any Executive Member to the first Executive Member not involved with the complaint in the following list: the Co-Presidents, Treasurer, and the Secretary.
-A vote of no confidence can be held against the Executive Member concerned if either of the following party unanimously decides to deal with the dismissal complaint:
+A vote of no confidence can be held against the Executive Member concerned if either of the following parties unanimously decides to deal with the dismissal complaint:

    1. no less than half of all current Executive Members; or

    2. no less than 3 Executive Members among the Co-Presidents, Treasurer, and Secretary.

-4. A vote of no confidence will be held automatically against any Executive Member who cannot show that they have attended any events or Executive meetings of the Society in the past 2 month.
+4. A vote of no confidence will be held automatically against any Executive Member who cannot show that they have attended any events or Executive meetings of the Society in the past 2 months.

 5. The Executive Member under scrutiny must be given at least 7 clear days notice about the reasons for accepting the dismissal complaint against them, the time and location where the vote of no confidence will be held, and allowed for reasonable right of reply before the vote of no confidence is held.